Amanda Grace: Career

 A few years after graduation from Winona State University, Grace began to write and play music for children.
 In 2010 she released her first children's album Trains, Cars & a Trip to Mars under her own label Any Kind of Music.
 Grace's cover of "You Are My Sunshine", which appears on the album, was featured in Parents magazine in 2010.

 In August 2012, Grace released an acoustic rock/adult contemporary album called Embrace.
 In 2014, Grace released the Keeping Hearts EP which added six new acoustic rock songs to her collection of released music.

 In 2015 Grace's single "Los Angeles" was in the Top Five of the Upcoming100.com's "Emerging Artists" category.
 The single which was released in November of that year was also reviewed by NeuFutur Magazine.
 It was produced by Scotty Lund and featured rapper Trayvon Ellis, professionally known as Prime Blaq.
 The words for the song were written at an LA Airport prior boarding a plane.

 Grace does not claim a particular genre of music, although she credits Mariah Carey and The Cranberries as inspirations.

 Live performances

-In the past she has appeared at the Winona's Blooming Grounds Coffee House; club owner Amy Jo Marks commented that Grace's style was like that of Nora Jones.
+In the past she has appeared at the Winona's Blooming Grounds Coffee House; club owner Amy Jo Marks commented that Grace's style was like that of Norah Jones.

 In June 2014 she appeared at Ed's No Name bar in Winona with her group Wildflower.
 The event tied in with the release of her Keeping Hearts album.
 In September 2014 she was scheduled to appear at the Mid West Music Festival.
 In 2015, she appeared on the first day of Wisconsin music and art festival Ashley for the Arts.
 On March 11, 2016, she performed at the Over the Back Fence show held at the St. Mane Theatre in downtown Lanesboro, Minnesota.